 Ikea Water Taxi

-The Ikea ferry is a convenient way to get to the megastore in Red Hook, Brooklyn, but also a fun and sometimes free ride.
-If you go on the weekend, the trip is gratis.
+The Ikea ferry is a convenient, fun way to get to the megastore in Red Hook, Brooklyn.
+If you go on the weekend, the trip is free.
 On weekdays, you pay $5, but you can redeem your ticket for a credit toward your purchase of $10 or more.
 Children younger than 6 ride free at all times.
 Purchases must fit in a large Ikea bag to be allowed on the boat.

 Best for Landlubbers